samhaswon/selfhosted-bible/README.md

 With docker, you have 2 options.
 You can either build the container yourself or pull it from [docker hub](https://hub.docker.com/r/samhaswon/self-hosted-bible)
 #### Build the container
+If you choose this option, replace `samhaswon/self-hosted-bible:latest` with `self-hosted-bible` in the Docker run command or Docker compose file.
 ```shell
 docker build -t self-hosted-bible .
 ```